bitovi/bithub/docs/SLA.md

 # User/Organization activity status

-If nobody from an organization confirmed their account and nobody from an organization logged in in a week we mark that organization as inactive.
+If nobody from an organization confirmed their user and nobody from an organization logged in in a week we mark that organization as inactive.
 This effectively stops crawling for new data for that organization.

 # Item retention